Why Become a Secondary School Teacher?

-  By earning your teaching credential through the Department of Secondary Education at California State University, Northridge, you will take classes in our new School of Education building.
-There you will find credential programs for most subjects in the secondary school curriculum, taught by professors who themselves were former teachers and who specialize in your area of teaching.
-Courses combine theory with hands on experiences in a variety of multicultural, multilingual, public school classrooms.
-As a credential candidate you will be able to enjoy our state of the art computer laboratories where you can send and receive email, browse the World Wide Web, and print out lesson plans and other valuable teaching resources.
+The Department of Secondary Education at California State University, Northridge offers credential programs for most subjects in the secondary school curriculum.
+Courses are taught by instructors who themselves were secondary teachers.
+Methods courses and student-teaching seminars are subject-specific, taught by instructors who specialize in your area of teaching.
+Courses combine theory with hands-on experiences in a variety of multicultural, multilingual, public school classrooms.
+As a credential candidate you have access to our state-of-the-art computer laboratories and a wide range of hardcopy and electronic resources for teaching.

 What Courses Are Required?

-The secondary education program qualifying you for a California Single Subject Teaching Credential may be completed in 3 semesters and no prerequisite courses are required for admission.
-The program is flexible and can be completed part-time or full-time, day or night (excluding student teaching).
-Candidates may also be able to apply up to nine units of selected credential courses towards a Master's Degree in Secondary Education.
+The secondary education program qualifying you for a California Single Subject Teaching Credential may be completed in as few as two semesters and no prerequisite courses are required for admission.
+The program is flexible and can be completed part-time or full-time, with all classes (excluding student teaching) meeting after 4:00 pm.
+Candidates may also be able to apply certain credential courses towards one of our department’s master’s degrees.

 We're waiting for you to make a difference.